MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/software-updates-overview.md

 - Database-attach

-For more information about the update strategy to use, see [Install a software update for SharePoint Server 2016](install-a-software-update.md)
+For more information about the update strategy to use, see [Install a software update for SharePoint Server 2016, 2019, and Subscription Edition](install-a-software-update.md)

 #### Downtime reduction